vctr7/Data_Science/DBSCAN/README.md

 ## 4. Any other specification of implementation and testing

-Numpy should be installed in the executed environment.
+Numpy, matplotlib should be installed in the executed environment.